lenderpanel

 Recently asked questions about conveyancing in Caterham

-An example of a Freehold Enfranchisement matter before the tribunal for a Caterham premises is 223 Brighton Road in September 2013.
+An example of a Freehold Enfranchisement case for a Caterham premises is 223 Brighton Road in September 2013.
 The premium payable for the acquisition freehold of the properties should be £10,934 (Ten thousand,nine hundred and thirty four pounds) This case related to 3 flats.
 The unexpired lease term was 75 years.

 Last updated